atedja/go-multilock/README.md

 number of locks will grow creating a memory "leak". `Clean()` will remove unused locks.
 This method is threadsafe, and can be executed even while other goroutines furiously attempt to acquire other keys.
-If some keys are to be used again (as soon as immediately), Multilock will automatically create new locks for those keys and everybody is happy again.
+If some keys are to be used again, Multilock will automatically create new locks for those keys and everybody is happy again.

     multilock.Clean()

 #### Compatibility with `sync.Locker` interface

-For compatibilty's sake, `multilock.Lock` implements `sync.Locker` interface, and can be used by other locking mechanism, e.g. `sync.Cond`.
+`multilock.Lock` implements `sync.Locker` interface, and can be used by other locking mechanism, e.g. `sync.Cond`.

 ### Best Practices

 #### Specify all your locks at once

 Specify all the locks you need for your transaction at once.
 DO NOT create nested `Lock()` statements.
-The lock is NOT reentrant.
-Likewise, DO NOT call `Unlock()` without a matching `Lock()`.
-They both are blocking.
+The lock is not reentrant.
+Likewise, you should not call `Unlock()` without a matching `Lock()`.
+They are both blocking.

 #### Always `Unlock` your locks